apache/ozone/CONTRIBUTION.md

   5. Create a pull request on github UI
       * Please include the Jira link, problem description and testing instruction
   6. Set the Jira to "Patch Available" state
+  7. Address any review comments if applicable by pushing new commits to the PR.
+  8. When addressing review comments, there is no need to squash your commits.
+This makes it easy for reviewers to only review the incremental changes.
+The committer will take care to squash all your commits before merging to master.

 ## Code convention and tests

 We follow the code convention of Hadoop project (2 spaces instead of tabs, 80 char line width, ASF licence headers).
 The code checked with checkstyle, findbugs and various test frameworks.

-Please don't post / commit any code with any code violations (all checks are not checking the introduced violations as checks in Hadoop but all the available violations.
-One committed checkstyle issue will be reported in all of ht next pull requests.)
+Please don't post / commit any code with any code violations (all checks are not checking the introduced violations as checks in Hadoop but all the available violations).

 ### Check your contribution

 The easiest way to check your contribution is using the simplified shell scripts under `hadoop-ozone/dev-support/checks`.
-The problems will be printed out the standard output:
+The problems will be printed out on the standard output.

 For example:
 ```